EugeBr/final_project_java_ang/README.md

 -  `Search coffees`: As a non/user you can search coffees by name.
 -  `Add to favorites`: As a user you can add a coffee to favorites so that you can save the coffees that you liked the most.
 -  `Random coffee`: As a user you can click on the random link and it will show you a new coffee to discover.
+-  `Coffee tweets`: As a non/user you can read a list of funny tweets about coffee.
 -  `404`: As an non/user you can see a 404 page if you try to reach a page that does not exist.